All 13 Bleach Arcs in Order (Including Recaps)

 Episodes: 343-366

-The Lost Substitute Shinigami is the seventh arc of the manga and the sixteenth and last of the Bleach anime arcs in which new characters, stories, and powers are introduced around the time frame of the series.
-Here is a new story about 17 months after his battle with Aizen, Ichigo is already a student in the city of Karakura, until he discovers the Xcution group, humans who control special abilities (Fullbring), and the plot is based on their training to regain his shinigami powers and about the past of the previous substitute shinigami.
+Here is a new story about 17 months after his battle with Aizen.
+Ichigo is already a student in the city of Karakura until he discovers the Xcution group, humans who control special abilities (Fullbring), and the plot is based on his training to regain his shinigami powers and about the past of the previous substitute shinigami.

-This saga, after the defeat of the well-known antagonist of the series, Aizen, performs a Time-skip or jump in time, since it shows new appearances of the protagonists in a long space of time.
+This saga, after the defeat of the well-known antagonist of the series, Aizen, performs a Time-skip or jump in time since it shows new appearances of the protagonists in a long space of time.

 12. The Quincy Blood War Arc (Thousand-Year Blood War)